 Popular stopping points include the Old Town Bridge offering photo opportunities galore, and the rickety Baklandet Skydsstation (pictured above) which offers a great selection of filling, homemade cakes.

 Other things to do in Trondheim

 Trondheim has a proud musical heritage, especially in the genres of heavy metal and classical music.
-Explore this heritage with not one, but two great music museums.
-An excellent folk museum and the historic Kristiansten fortress are among the other museums in Trondheim to think about adding to your itinerary.
+Visitors can explore this heritage with not one, but two great music museums.

 Once you've finished sightseeing, check out our recommendations for where to eat in Trondheim.

 Popular spots include Trondhjem Mikrobryggeri for burgers and craft beers, To Rom & Kjøkken when you want to splash out, Frida for authentic Mexican dishes, and Hagen for vegetarian and vegan choices.